 Foreign currency risk refers to the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-The Group mainly operates in Hong Kong with most of the transactions denominated and settled in HK\$.
-During FY2022, the Group's exposure to foreign currency risk primarily arose from certain financial instruments including deposit for a life insurance policy, trade receivables, cash and cash equivalents and bank borrowings which are denominated in US\$ and RMB.
-During FY2022 and FY2021, the Group did not adopt any hedging strategy but the management continuously monitored the foreign exchange risk exposure on a case-by-case basis.
-The Group did not use any hedging contracts to engage in speculative activities during FY2022 and FY2021.
+The Group mainly operates in Hong Kong and the PRC with most of the transactions denominated and settled in HK\$ and RMB.
+During FY2023, the Group's exposure to foreign currency risk primarily arose from certain financial instruments including deposit for a life insurance policy, trade receivables, cash and cash equivalents trade payables and bank borrowings which are denominated in US\$ and RMB and EUR.
+During FY2023 and FY2022, the Group did not adopt any hedging strategy but the management continuously monitored the foreign exchange risk exposure on a case-by-case basis.
+The Group did not use any hedging contracts to engage in speculative activities during FY2023 and FY2022.